DavidKwon91/Titanic-Prediction/README.md

 # Titanic-Prediction

-Predicting Titanic Survived Classification in Kaggle \n
+Predicting Titanic Survived Classification in Kaggle

 Please refer to the md file to see the whole code